Identify24/AndroidSdk/README.md

 **You don't need to add. it was added.**

-# Okey, Let's start integrating
+# Okay, Let's start integrating with Gradle

 **You must add in app build gradle ->**